Level/memory-level/UPGRADING.md

 ## 2.0.0

 This release upgrades to `abstract-level` 2.0.0 which adds [hooks](https://github.com/Level/abstract-level#hooks) and drops callbacks, not-found errors and support of Node.js < 16.
 Please refer to the [upgrade guide of `abstract-level`](https://github.com/Level/abstract-level/blob/v2.0.0/UPGRADING.md).
+The only thing to add is that `memory-level` also drops Node.js 16.

 ## 1.0.0